-Green Energy Auction (GEA)
+Green Energy Auction Policy (GEAP)

-On July 14, 2020, the DOE issued Department Circular No. DC2020-07-0017 entitled "Promulgating the Guidelines Governing the Policy for the Conduct of Green Energy Auction in the Philippines" which provides for the GEA Policy.
+On July 14, 2020, the DOE issued Department Circular No. DC2020-07-0017 entitled "Promulgating the Guidelines Governing the Policy for the Conduct of Green Energy Auction in the Philippines" which provides for the GEAP.
+Subsequently, on November 03, 2021, the DOE issued Department Circular No. DC20201-11-0036 entitled "Providing the Revised Guidelines for the Green Energy Auction Program in the Philippines" or the "GEAP Guidelines".
+This circular repealed DC2020-07-0017.